You can be charged by the police if you are found breaking any laws. Police can also take alcohol away from you if they believe that you're under 18.

 The police must also tell you their name, identification number, the name of the police station where they work and their rank.
 The police must give you this information in writing, when you ask.

-For more information about your rights, check out Victoria Legal Aid's Police Powers and Your Rights page.
+For more information about your rights, check out Victoria Legal Aid's information about police powers and your rights.

 Even selling drugs to a friend is trafficking.
 Trafficking is a serious offence.
 The penalties can be very harsh.